New Federal Regulations Provide for Pharmacies and Hospitals to Collect Unused Drugs

 Prescription Drug Take-Back Day

-The U. S. Drug Enforcement Administration (DEA) has announced that the 10th National Prescription Drug Take-Back will take place September 26th from 10 am-2 pm.
-As with the previous nine Take-Back events, sites will be set up throughout communities nationwide so local residents can return their unwanted, unneeded, or expired prescription drugs for safe disposal.
-Collection sites in every local community can be found by going to the DEAs website
+The U. S. Drug Enforcement Administration (DEA) has been holding National Prescription Drug Take-Back events in April and September for 10 years.
+These are usually held on the last Saturday of the month between the hours of 10 am-2 pm.
+Sites are set up throughout communities nationwide so local residents can return their unwanted, unneeded, or expired prescription drugs for safe disposal.
+Collection sites in every community can be found by going to the DEAs website